broadwayinc/skapi-documentation/database/handling-files.md

 ## Downloading Files

 To download files from the record, you can use the `getFile()` method on the [BinaryFile](/api-reference/data-types/README.md#binaryfile) object in the record.
-The `getFile()` method has two arguments:

-`getFile()` method have two arguments:
-- `dataType`: Type of ways for file to be downloaded.
-Can be `blob` or `base64` or `endpoint` url.
-By default, it will trigger download from the web browser.
-- `progress`: Progress callback function.
-Can be useful when downloading large file as a blob and you want to show progress bar.
-(Will not work when download type is `endpoint` or web browser download.)

 Below is an example of how you can download a file from a record: